professional photographer in san francisco

 San Francisco City Hall could be the perfect place for you!

 San Francisco City Hall offers an elegant yet affordable setting, perfect for small and big parties.
-The beautiful Beaux-Art style architecture of City Hall makes it a wonderful backdrop for your wedding photos.
+The beautiful Beaux-Art style architecture makes this San Francisco courthouse a wonderful backdrop for your wedding photos.
 An abundance of high arched windows letting natural light pour in and white marble structures make it one of the most elegant wedding venues in San Francisco.

 HOW TO GET MARRIED AT SAN FRANCISCO CITY HALL